RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

     will consume twice the amount of memory)
 1. Data persistence - Select the relevant data persistence policy for your database.
+1. Define if the database will support [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
 1. Throughput - You can define your estimated **total throughput** you expect from your database by either specifying the required ops/sec or number of shards needed.
-1. Data persistence - Select the relevant data persistence policy for your database.
 1. Modules - You can select which Redis Module you want to load to your database.
 In case you select 'RediSearch' please provide the estimated number of documents you are going to index.
-1. Enter the number of databases with these settings that you would like to provision.
+1. Click **Save** and enter the number of databases with these settings that you would like to provision.

-Once complete, save the settings by clicking the **Add** button.
-Add more rows by clicking the **+** button.
+Once complete, you can add more rows by clicking the **+** button.

-Once done, click the **Continue** button.
+Once done, click the **Next** button.
 The system may take a moment to calculate the optimized cloud infrastructure based on your inputs.

 ### Review and Create

-Once planning is complete, please review the subscription and database information presented.
-Then select an existing payment method or click on the **+** button to add a new payment method or select our 14-days unlimited free trial option.
+Once planning is complete, please review the subscription and database information presented, which includes the expected infrastructure and shard prices.
+Then select an existing payment method or click on the **+** button to add a new payment method.
+A $100 credit will be assigned to the new subscription for a free trial.

 ### Provisioning